Sijioth/rsschool-2019Q1-cv/cv.md

 ## English level ##
 B1 according to the tests at training.by, test.str.by and englex.ru.
 I’ve been practicing during the international conferences in Belarus, Russia, Ukraine and Lithuania.
 There were occasion in 2016, when I was asked to accompany a professor from Pakistan, who arrived to attend the conference.
-I often read articles and books, do tasks at [DuoLingo](https://ru.duolingo.com/Sijioth) and listen to English-speaking podcasts in order to improve my language skills.
+Currently I read articles and books, do tasks at [DuoLingo](https://ru.duolingo.com/Sijioth) and listen to English-speaking podcasts in order to improve my language skills.